JJWesterkamp/rx-postmessenger/README.md

 #### Listening for inbound requests
 > ```typescript
-> Messenger.requests(channel: string): Observable<RxPostmessenger.Request>
+> Messenger.requests<T = any, U = any>(channel: string): Observable<RxPostmessenger.Request<T, U>>
 > ```

 No greeting would ever be received by `parentMessenger` when the child project does not listen for requests to handle and respond to.
 Let's not be rude and create a request stream for `'greeting'` requests, and subscribe to it.
 We'll pass the `RxPostmessenger.Request` objects that the subscription receives into a function `handleGreetingRequest()`:

 ```javascript
 parentMessenger